Eschatologue/CM_wiki/docs/spells/description/core/cantrip.md

 ***Visual Effect.*** A static visual effect appears on one of the object's surfaces.
 This effect can be a picture, up to 25 words of text, lines and shapes, or a mixture of these elements, as you like.

 The chosen property lasts indefinitely.
-As a Magic action, you can touch the object and end the property early.
+As a **:rsc-a: Magic**{ .rsc } action, you can touch the object and end the property early.

 You can affect multiple objects with this spell, touching one object each time you cast the spell, though a single object can only bear one property at a time.
 The maximum number of objects you can affect with this feature at one time is equal to your spellcasting modifier (minimum of one object).
 If you try to exceed your maximum, the oldest property immediately ends, and then the new property applies.